Skip to content

 Additional tuner losses

-• Coax shield as counterpoise → feedline radiation + loss + RF in the shack
+• Coax shield as counterpoise: common, but can create feedline radiation, noise pickup, and RF in the shack

-• Radials or a proper counterpoise → much cleaner and more efficient
+• Radials or elevated counterpoise: usually cleaner, more predictable, and more efficient

 Coax losses at high SWR

-This is why many operators say a 9:1 wire is “several dB down” from an EFOC in the same location.
+This is why many operators describe a 9:1 random-wire system as “several dB down” from a good resonant or near-resonant antenna in the same location.

-Assuming a decent installation with a short coax run and a reasonable counterpoise:
+For a decent installation with a suitable ferrite UNUN, a short coax run, and a reasonable counterpoise, these are useful practical expectations:

 Why 51 m, 37 m, and 22 m Are Smart Choices